14.5 Blood

 Many human disorders primarily affect the blood.
 They include cancers, genetic disorders, poisoning by toxins, infections, and nutritional deficiencies.

-• is a group of cancers of the blood-forming tissues in the bone marrow.
+• Leukemia is a group of cancers of the blood-forming tissues in the bone marrow.
 It is the most common type of cancer in children, although most cases occur in adults.
 Leukemia is generally characterized by large numbers of abnormal leukocytes.
 Symptoms may include excessive bleeding and bruising, fatigue, fever, and an increased risk of infections.
 Leukemia is thought to be caused by a combination of genetic and environmental factors.

-• refers to any of several genetic disorders that cause dysfunction in the blood clotting process.
+• Hemophilia refers to any of several genetic disorders that cause dysfunction in the blood clotting process.
 People with hemophilia are prone to potentially uncontrollable bleeding, even with otherwise inconsequential injuries.
 They also commonly suffer bleeding into the spaces between joints, which can cause crippling.

-• occurs when inhaled carbon monoxide (in fumes from a faulty home furnace or car exhaust, for example) binds irreversibly to the in erythrocytes.
+• Carbon monoxide poisoning occurs when inhaled carbon monoxide (in fumes from a faulty home furnace or car exhaust, for example) binds irreversibly to the hemoglobin in erythrocytes.
 As a result, oxygen cannot bind to the red blood cells for transport throughout the body, and this can quickly lead to suffocation.
 Carbon monoxide is extremely dangerous, because it is colourless and odorless, so it cannot be detected in the air by human senses.

-• is a disorder in which the blood has an inadequate volume of erythrocytes, reducing the amount of oxygen that the blood can carry, and potentially causing weakness and fatigue.
+• Anemia is a disorder in which the blood has an inadequate volume of erythrocytes, reducing the amount of oxygen that the blood can carry, and potentially causing weakness and fatigue.
 These and other signs and symptoms of anemia are shown in Figure 14.5.8.
 Anemia has many possible causes, including excessive bleeding, inherited disorders (such as sickle cell hemoglobin), or nutritional deficiencies (iron, folate, or B12).
 Severe anemia may require transfusions of donated blood.

 14.5.7 Symptoms of Anemia